 As far as the current situation with the change of government, it should be noted that it can take some time for new policies to be passed through legislation, enacted and then have an effect.
 The RBA has indicated that it expects to make further increases in the cash rate.
 This could be at the upcoming June meeting.

 Lenders across lending sectors respond to rate increases by the RBA by lifting their rates.
 Future rises may increase boat loan interest rates.
 This looks set to occur regardless of any change of tack by the incoming Federal Government.

 The RBA rate rise in May comes from a record low level.
 So lending rates remain extremely accommodative including in marine finance.
 Jade Boat Loans continues to source the cheapest interest rates from across the marine finance sector.

-In a final note, banks and lenders will advertise their best interest rate on boat loans.
+On a final note, banks and lenders will advertise their best interest rates on boat loans.
 This is the rate applicable to loan applicants with a good credit profile and for new vessels.
 Those planning to apply for a boat loan may increase their prospects of our consultant being able to secure the lowest rate by addressing any issues with their credit profile.